neuecc/MicroResolver/ReadMe.md

 > But generated container can not remove.
 This is a design constraint.

-Perforamnce Technique - Fast NonGeneric lookup table
+Performance Technique - Fast NonGeneric lookup table
 ---
 Type Caching is require to use generics method.
 But often framework requests nongeneric type.